noodle-doodle-7/core-code-from-scratch-readme/README.md

 ### Low-Level vs High-Level Programming Languages

-> The level of a coding languages represents the amount of abstraction between *Programming Languages* and *Machine Languages*
+> The level of a coding languages represents the amount of abstraction between *Programming Languages* and *Machine Languages.*

 | Low-Level 📉 | High-Level 📈 |
 | ---- | ---- |